 The SPECTRA interface provides a button which allows the Spectrum to be reset without the need for removing and re-inserting the power connector, thereby reducing wear on the connector and the power socket.
-Pressing and holding the button for a couple of seconds and then releasing it will cause the Spectrum to reset.
+Momentarily pressing the button will cause the Spectrum to reset.